Elcho, Wisconsin

 Elcho is a town in Langlade County, Wisconsin, United States.
 The population was 1,233 at the 2010 census.
 The census-designated places of Elcho, Post Lake, and part of Summit Lake are located in the town.

+The area is served by the Elcho Fire and Rescue Department.

 History

 A post office called Elcho has been in operation since 1887.
 Elcho was named after a place in Scotland.
 A Boy Scout camp, Camp Mach-Kin-O-Siew (a.k.a.
 Camp Mach), was located in Elcho.

 Geography

 Elcho is in northern Langlade County, bordered to the north by Oneida County.
 The town is in the geographical region of Wisconsin known as the Northern Highland.
 The community of Elcho is in the center of the town, while Post Lake is in the east and Summit Lake is on the southern border.

 According to the United States Census Bureau, the town has a total area of 194.8 sqkm, of which 183.8 sqkm are land and 11 sqkm, or 5.64%, are water.
 Upper and Lower Post Lake are in the northeast corner of the town, on the Wolf River.
 The Hunting River rises in the northern part of town at Otter Lake next to the community of Elcho and drains the central part of the town before flowing southeast to the Wolf River at Pearson.
 The Prairie River, a tributary of the Wisconsin River, drains the western part of the town, except for the northwest corner, where Enterprise Lake feeds Enterprise Creek, which flows north toward the Pelican River, a separate tributary of the Wisconsin River.